Artificial Intelligence Curriculum for Primary and Secondary Schools

 Bias

 Artificial intelligence systems learn from data prepared by humans.
-Poorly prepared, unbalanced data, or lack of data, can cause AI to be biased in some way.
+Poorly prepared, unbalanced data or lack of data can cause the AI to be biased in some way.
 Students continue with the Alien Detective Agency activity.

 45 minutes